june-in-exile/concert-ticket/README.md

 $ npm run dev
 ```

 and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-After logging, fill the `NEXT_PUBLIC_W3A_ACCOUNT` field in `.env` with your Web3Auth address.
+After logging, fill the `NEXT_PUBLIC_ANVIL_ACCOUNT` field in `.env` with your Web3Auth address.

 ## Run in Docker